Abiola7272/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions script gives execute permission to the owner and the group owner, and read permission to other users, to the file hello.
 7-everybody script adds execution permission to the owner, the group owner and the other users, to the file hello.
-8-James_Bond give permission to only Other users for file hello
+8-James_Bond give permission to only Other users for file hello 9-John_Doe script sets the mode of the file hello -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello.